Diego Ibarra Sánchez, 1982, Spain

 In 2006 several grants made it possible for Diego to spend a year in South America to improve his storytelling process.
 Upon returning to Spain he worked for two years for the Catalan newspaper Avui, while still continuing his own photography projects.
 In 2009 Diego decided to move to Pakistan where he developed a strong visual body of work focused on Pakistan.
 At the same time he continued travelling to several other countries including Afghanistan, Bahrain, Libya, Nigeria, and Tanzania.
 He left Pakistan in 2014 and he is currently based in Lebanon while he keeps traveling and working on his projects around Middle East.

-He has been award with the Humanitarian award of AECID “Juan Bartolomé”, FINI´s Mexican University Photo Award, Aragón Journalism Association Award, Spanish Human Right Award with MeMo coop… His work has been exhibited in all around the world and his works has been highlighted during the screening nights of Visa pour L´image several times… among others mentions.
+He has been award with the Humanitarian award of AECID “Juan Bartolomé”, FINI´s Mexican University Photo Award, Aragón Journalism Association Award, 2 honorable mentions at National Press Photographers Association ( NPPA) and the Spanish Human Right Award with MeMo coop… His work has been exhibited in all around the world and his works has been highlighted during the screening nights of Visa pour L´image several times… among others mentions.

 How could we define and demarcate the boundaries between documentary photography, visual storytelling and artistic photography when we are shooting from our heart?
 Life is personal: Photography is personal.
 We consume, we breathe, and we digest without reflection thousands of pictures everyday… Guttenberg ´s Galaxy has driven us into a lobotomized era of “tourism” on the other’s pain.
 As a photographer, my aim is to generate an influx point of reflection.